Blosc/blosc2_openhtj2k/README.md

   example `urlpath=/tmp/image.b2nd'.

-## Decompress
+## Decompression

-Just like compress, the plugin must be registered (if it's not already).
-Note that the number must match the one used when the image was compressed:
+Just like in compression, the plugin must be registered (if it's not already) first.
+Note that the number ID must match the one used when the image was compressed:

     blosc2.register_codec("openhtj2k", 244)